conda.toml specification#

 Two intentional differences from pixi.toml:

-conda.tomlaccepts only[workspace]; the legacy pixi[project]table is not part of this specification.conda-workspaces resolves dependencies with conda’s solver (libmamba) and installs them as conventional conda prefixes; pixi’s build-process options (e.g.
+conda.tomlaccepts only[workspace].
+The legacy pixi[project]table is not part of this specification.conda-workspaces resolves dependencies with conda’s configured solver backend and installs them as conventional conda prefixes.
+Pixi’s build-process options (e.g.

 [package]-style build recipes) are not part of this specification.